Close

 You can also add a smart speaker for $99.95 with a $19.95 monthly fee, or you can bundle the watch and speaker for $189.95 with a $39.95 monthly fee—the price increases to $199.95 with the same monthly fee when fall detection is added.
 Smart speakers are nice to have because they are voice-activated, meaning you can communicate with them using only your voice.
 The WellBe Medical Alert Device and Smart Speaker can help in the following ways:

-• Tracking your blood pressure and blood sugar
+• Blood pressure and blood sugar tracking

-• Playing music, audiobooks, or news
+• Playing music, audiobooks, or newscasts

 FROM OUR TESTER